-PROGNOSIS RESEARCH: CONCEPTS, METHODS AND CLINICAL APPLICATION INTERNATIONAL SUMMER SCHOOL, 25th – 27th June 2018, KEELE UNIVERSITY, UK
+PROGNOSIS RESEARCH IN HEALTHCARE: CONCEPTS, METHODS AND IMPACT INTERNATIONAL SUMMER SCHOOL, 19th – 21st June 2019, KEELE UNIVERSITY, UK

 As increasing numbers of people worldwide live with one or more health problems, the study of prognosis has never been more important.
 Prognosis research provides information crucial to understanding, explaining and predicting future clinical outcomes in people with existing disease or health conditions.
 It provides pivotal evidence to inform outcome prediction, clinical decision making, design and evaluation of stratified medicine (stratified care), and all stages of translational research from molecular biology to health policy.